Jonathan Sumner Evans

 Which leads us to the last rule, and probably the most important one: have fun!
 Yes, it’s a competition, but this is also what you enjoy doing.
 You are there to write a bunch of code, eat some junk food, and hang out with friends.
 Winning is just an added benefit.

-4. Things to do During Hackathon Demos
+4. Things to Do During Hackathon Demos

 In the last section, I kept mentioning demos.
 Why?
 Because they are important!
 Even if you have the best project in the world, if you can’t demo it effectively, you don’t win.
 Here are a few tips to make your demos amazing.